-We can use dynamic programming to calculate any value of f(n) in O(kn) time by calculating all values of $f(0), f(1), \ldots, f(n)$ one after another.
+Dynamic programming can be used to calculate any value of f(n) in O(kn) time by calculating all values of $f(0), f(1), \ldots, f(n)$ one after another.
 However, if k is small, it is possible to calculate f(n) much more efficiently in $O(k^3 \log n)$ time using matrix operations.